ruggeri/tech-notes/math/fourier5.md

 asks: how much of yourself would you want to use to reconstruct yourself, according to this inner product?
 Say you have a sequence of fns `f_k`, and the L2 norm of `||f - f_k||` doesn't converge to zero.
-Then that basically says: I always want to use more of myself; the approximation sequence hasn't fully captured what I am about.
+Then that basically says: the "remainder" doesn't want to use less-and-less of itself.

+(One can also note: the inner product multiplies amplitudes.
+The L2 norm is exactly the norm that undoes that.)

-Our space is not complete with respect to this basis.
+Our space of sinusoidals is not complete with respect to the sinusoidal basis `{ sin(kt), cos(kt) }`.
 That is, there are Cauchy sequences that don't converge to any algebraically spanned function.
 I will later show that a sequence of sums converges to an indicator function of `(a, b)`.

 What is the completion of the space?
-It is all of the L2 integrable functions on the period `T`.
+It is all of the L2 integrable functions that have period `T`.
 This should be provable if I can show (1) the basis spans (topologically) any indicator `(a, b)`, and (2) any function topologically spanned is square integrable.

-So the completion is `L2(0, 1)`.
+So the completion is `L2(0, T)`.
 By the time I'm done I should have shown that the sine waves are a topological basis for this space.
 There are other possible *algebraic* bases: ones which are linearly independent, and can exactly sum to any function in `L2`.
 The problem